mathpn/mathpn.github.io/src/content/posts/climbing-trees-3.md

 Decision trees are also _unstable_ due to the greedy strategy: small changes in the training data can completely change the final model.

 Models with high variance achieve low (or even 0) training error but fail to generalize to new examples.

+## Bagging

+What if we could build low bias and high variance models, then later reduce their variance _without_ increasing their bias?
+There is a _theoretical_ way to do this: we obtain many independent data sets, train many different models and average their results.
+As the number of models approaches infinity we converge towards the expected classifier for the true population distribution.
+Since variance is a characteristic of each model, we'd _"average out"_ model variance without increasing bias.

+Unfortunately, we don't have infinite data sets -- it's usually hard enough to obtain one.
+Dividing one set into many doesn't help either because this increases bias.

+This is the motivation behind _bootstrap aggregation_ or _bagging_.